wylkon/dotfiles/README.md

-# Gil's dotfiles & setup
+# Wylkon's dotfiles & setup

+[Fork from @gilbarbara](https://github.com/gilbarbara/dotfiles/).
+Pls, take a look, it is amazing.

 [Mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.